-R. L. Solberg is the author of two books, an apologist, and a professor of theology.
-He is based in Nashville, TN where he lives with his wife of thirty years, Debra.
-They are stakeholders at the Church of the City (Spring Hill, TN) and have two spectacular daughters who are out making their mark on the world.
+R. L. Solberg is an author, apologist, and professor of theology based in Nashville, TN, where he lives with his wife of thirty-one years, Debra.
+They are stakeholders at the Church of the City and have two spectacular daughters who are out making their mark on the world.

-Solberg is a leading Christian apologist against Torahism (aka Hebrew Roots or Torah-observant Christianity).
-This heresy teaches that followers of Jesus are required to keep the Old Testament Law.
+Solberg runs an apologetics/teaching ministry called Defending the Biblical Roots of Christianity and is a leading Christian apologist against Torahism (aka Hebrew Roots, Torah-observant Christianity), which is the false teaching that followers of Jesus are required to keep the Old Testament Law.
 He has been pursuing theology, apologetics, and philosophy formally and informally for more than two decades.
-He studied at Southern Baptist Theological Seminary and has a Masters Degree in Theological Studies from Williamson College, where he is now an adjunct professor of theology and philosophy.
-He also studied Biblical Hebrew at the Hebrew University of Jerusalem.
-Solberg strives to communicate on complex topics with clarity and grace, bringing a creative perspective to the conversation.
+He studied at Southern Baptist Theological Seminary and has a Master’s Degree in Theological Studies from Williamson College, where he is now an adjunct professor of theology.
+He also studied Biblical Hebrew through the Hebrew University of Jerusalem and is currently a Ph.D. student of Bible Exposition at Liberty University.
+Solberg strives to communicate on complex topics with clarity and grace.

 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 We destroy arguments and every lofty opinion raised against the knowledge of God and take every thought captive to obey Christ.2 Cor 10:4-5